sttoracle/ORACASB/README.md

 ___
 ### **Overview**:

-We will use Oracle CASB Cloud Service – Discovery to find applications that are not explicitly authorized, but are running in your environment and may present a security threat.
+We will use Oracle CASB Cloud Service – Discovery to find applications that are not explicitly authorized, but are being used in your organization, that may present a security threat.

 Oracle CASB Cloud Service Discovery allows you to uncover any applications or plug-ins that do not have explicit organizational approval.